pinot-contrib/pinot-docs/developers/developers-and-contributors/code-setup.md

 * start all Pinot components \(ZK, Controller, Server, Broker\) in the same JVM
 * create Baseball Stats table

-Go to Open localhost:9000 in your browser and play with the query console.
+Go to localhost:9000 in your browser and play with the query console.

 **Realtime Quickstart**